-The Penn View Motel was part of a chain of nine motels called Host Ways Motel.
+The Penn View Motel was part of a chain of nine establishments called Host Ways Motels.
 It was built in 1965, and along with the other 8 locations boasted the mid-century modern pyramid.
 It was located on the block between 2nd and 3rd Streets on Penn Avenue in West Reading.
 The striking blue pyramid would become a landmark of sorts, and could be easily seen by passing cars on the 422 bypass just down the road.

 The chain is no longer in existence, and the only trace left of this chain is found in New Jersey at the Ivory Tower Motor Inn.